The Enduring Controversy of Caesar's Assassins

 The Endgame: The Liberators' Civil War

-The conflict that followed is known as the Liberators’ Civil War (43–42 BCE).
-On one side were the forces of the Second Triumvirate: Octavian, Mark Antony, and Marcus Aemilius Lepidus.
-On the other were the “Liberators,” led by Brutus and Cassius.
-The Triumvirate was a brutal, pragmatic alliance.
-Their first act was a ruthless proscription, a systematic purge of their political enemies in Rome, which provided both vengeance and the financial resources to fund their armies.
+The conflict that followed is known as the Liberators' Civil War, a struggle that lasted from 43 to 42 BCE.
+On one side stood the forces of the Second Triumvirate: Octavian, Mark Antony, and Marcus Aemilius Lepidus.
+On the other stood the "Liberators," led by Brutus and Cassius, commanding the resources of the eastern Mediterranean.
+The Triumvirate was a brutal, pragmatic alliance formed under the shadow of military necessity.
+Their first act was a ruthless proscription, a systematic purge of their political enemies in Rome that executed hundreds of senators and equestrians, including the famous orator Cicero, who had opposed Antony.
+This proscription provided both vengeance for Caesar's death and the financial resources to fund their armies through the confiscation of their victims' property.

 Legacy of Brutus and Cassius: Villains, Heroes, and Symbols

-The legacy of the assassins is perpetually contested.
-For centuries after their deaths, their names were synonymous with both treachery and idealism.
-The Triumvirs, particularly Octavian (Augustus), worked hard to demonize them.
-In the official narrative of the new Imperial regime, Caesar was a divine figure, and his murderers were impious, ungrateful criminals.
-Dante Alighieri, writing in the 14th century, placed Brutus and Cassius in the very lowest circle of Hell in his Inferno, being eternally chewed by Satan himself, alongside Judas Iscariot.
-This placed them in the pantheon of history’s ultimate betrayers.
+The legacy of Caesar's assassins is perpetually contested and has shifted dramatically over the centuries.
+For the Imperial regime that followed, they were villains, traitors who had murdered the founder of the dynasty.
+Octavian, now Augustus, worked hard to demonize them in the official narrative.
+Caesar was deified, and his murderers were impious, ungrateful criminals who had violated the sacred bonds of friendship and gratitude.
+Dante Alighieri, writing in the 14th century in his Inferno, placed Brutus and Cassius in the very lowest circle of Hell, being eternally chewed by Satan himself alongside Judas Iscariot.
+This placed them in the pantheon of history's ultimate betrayers, a judgment that reflected the medieval Christian worldview that saw Caesar as the founder of the Empire under which Christ was born.

 Historical and Historiographical Interpretations